GLOBAL MARKETS-Shares, crude prices rise on U.S., China data

 "The numbers were better than expected; this bodes well for the broader economy," Abbasi said, referring to the jobs report.
 In China, the Caixin/Markit Manufacturing Purchasing Managers' Index for October rose to 51.7 from 51.4 the prior month, marking the third straight month of expansion.
 Economists had expected a dip in growth to 51.0.

 The data lifted Chinese blue chips, which jumped 1.7% in their best day since mid-August.
 Seoul's Kospi rose 0.8% and Hong Kong's Hang Seng added 0.7% on news of the manufacturing report.
-MSCI's gauge of stock performance in 47 countries gained 0.71%, while the pan-European STOXX 600 index closed up 0.68%.
+MSCI's gauge of stock performance in 47 countries rose 0.81%, while the pan-European STOXX 600 index closed up 0.68%.

+On Bay Street in Toronto, the TSX composite index gained 0.67%, while in Mexico the Bolsa index rose 1.1% and in Brazil the Bovespa climbed 0.91%.
+The S&P rose for the fourth straight week, its longest streak since February, while the Nasdaq has gained the past five weeks.
+Quarterly earnings have come in stronger than anticipated and U.S.-China trade rhetoric has appeared to be productive.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)